Exmark Z Turf Equipment Backyard Life

 Search

-Rural Lifestyle /
+Home / Rural Lifestyle /

 What’s Inside Michael Waddell’s Deer-Processing Kitchen

-For many hunters, there’s no better reward for a successful deer outing than the bounty of jerky, sausage, steaks, and chili meat that comes from their harvest.
+For many hunters, there’s no better reward for a successful deer outing than the bounty of jerky, sausage, steaks, and chili meat that came from their harvest.
 While processing facilities are a viable option, Michael Waddell prefers doing his deer processing at home.
 In this video, he reveals just what’s inside his personal deer-processing kitchen.

 To this seasoned hunter and Bone Collector star, providing food for his family—and, then the camaraderie found in preparing it—is what backyard life is all about.

-Reasons for Deer Processing at Home
+Advantages of Deer Processing at Home

 • Less wasted meat.